AdaCore/gnatstudio/docs/users_guide/searching.rst

   .. index:: search context

-  GPS automatically selects the most appropriate context when you open the search dialog by looking at the component that currently has the focus.
+  GNAT Studio automatically selects the most appropriate context when you open the search dialog by looking at the component that currently has the focus.
 If several contexts are possible for one component (for example, the editor has :guilabel:`Current_File`, :guilabel:`Files from Project`, :guilabel:`Files...`, and :guilabel:`Open Files`), the last one you used